jnawk/delete.slackfil.es/README.md

 # How it works
 * OAuths against Slack.
 * Stores the slack token encrypted in a browser cookie.
+    * The encryption / decryption code is a bit of a cop-out - it should use AWS IAM KMS, but at $1 _per month_ on top of the rest of the charges, it seems a bit rich.
+(NB: It's AES-256-CTR - while it's a cop-out, it's not insecure).
 * When the 'go' button is pressed, the browser asks the back end for a list of file IDs to delete.
 The back end filters out files that should not be deleted.
 * The browser then submits a request to delete each file, one by one.
 (To hopefully not overwhelm slack).